carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 > ## Quality Encodings Vary
 >
-> Although we've used a particular quality encoding system to demonstrate interpretation of
+> Although we've used a particular quality encoding system to demonstrate the interpretation of
 > read quality, different sequencing machines use different encoding systems.
-This means that,
+This means that
-> depending on which sequencer you use to generate your data, a `#` may not be an indicator of
+> depending on which sequencer you use to generate your data, a `#` may not indicate
 > a poor quality base call.
 >
-> This mainly relates to older Solexa/Illumina data,
+> This mainly relates to older Solexa/Illumina data.
-> but it's essential that you know which sequencing platform was
+> However, it's essential that you know which sequencing platform was
-> used to generate your data, so that you can tell your quality control program which encoding
+> used to generate your data to tell your quality control program which encoding
 > to use.
 If you choose the wrong encoding, you run the risk of throwing away good reads or
 > (even worse) not throwing away bad reads!
 {: .callout}